-You have no need or reason to tolerate annual operating expenses of greater than 1 percent.
-Some top-quality funds charge 0.75 percent or less annually.
+You have no need or reason to tolerate annual operating expenses of greater than 0.5 percent.
+Some top-quality funds charge a third of 1 percent or less annually.
 Remember, lower expenses don't mean that a fund company cuts corners or provides poor service.
 Lower expenses are possible in most cases because a fund company is successful in attracting a lot of money to invest.